 I received my Ph.D. in the History Department at Temple University in 2018.
-My work focuses on the international and transnational history of the United States and Western Europe in the second half of the Cold War.
+My work focuses on the international history of the United States and Western Europe in the second half of the Cold War.

 I have a Master of Arts in Early Modern and Modern History from Eberhard Karls University, Tuebingen, Germany.